Biden says nothing can get in way of saving democracy, including "personal ambition"

 Democrats have fallen in line behind Harris, after Mr. Biden endorsed her for the nomination soon after announcing he would end his campaign.
 Mr. Biden cannot appoint a successor for the Democratic nomination, but since his announcement on Sunday, Harris has secured the endorsements of a majority of Democratic delegates.

-The president has said little since his decision while he recovers from COVID-19 symptoms at his home in Rehoboth Beach, Delaware.
-The White House said Tuesday that he tested negative, although it's not clear when he took the test.
-Mr. Biden told reporters Tuesday upon his return from Delaware that he's feeling "well."
+The president has said little since his decision while he recovered from COVID-19 symptoms at his home in Rehoboth Beach, Delaware.
+The White House said Tuesday that he had tested negative, and Mr. Biden told reporters upon his return from Delaware that he's feeling "well."

 Oval Office addresses are rare for a president, including for Mr. Biden.
 Before last week, Mr. Biden had only delivered two Oval Office addresses in his three-and-a-half years as president.
-Last week, , following the assassination attempt against former President Donald Trump.
+Last week, he delivered his third Oval Office address, following the assassination attempt against former President Donald Trump.

 Although Mr. Biden plans to participate in the campaign, stepping down from the Democratic ticket allows him to focus on the task of the presidency itself, away from the physically taxing campaign trail.